ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hm-rega/README.md

 A virtual button on the CCU can be used for this, which is triggered in a CCU program.
 By default, this is the BidCosRF.50.PRESS_SHORT key (see sample program).

 ### Synchronize area
-Here the user can specify which information is to be transferred from the CCU to ioBroker.
+Here the user can specify which information is transferred from the CCU to ioBroker.
 The corresponding objects and data points are then created in ioBroker.

 - DutyCycle: Activates the indication of the duty cycle (in%)
 - Variables: Activates the transfer of the system variables from the CCU